© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dyke Near Two Tumps is a scheduled monument protected by Cadw under reference MG063.
 View the official record →

-Dyke Near Two Tumps is a linear earthwork located in Wales, recorded within the Cadw Schedule of Ancient Monuments as MG063.
+Dyke Near Two Tumps is a linear earthwork of uncertain date located in Wales and recorded under Cadw's Scheduled Ancient Monument designation MG063.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG063.

 Dyke Near Two Tumps dates from the unknown period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dyke Near Two Tumps is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG063.